wllfaria/ledger.nvim/README.md

   - The `snippets` section defines keymaps or triggers for snippets.
 If you're using native as your snippet engine, this will set the actual keymap in Neovim.
 You can disable a snippet by either removing it from the list or removing its triggers.
+  - The `reports` section defines keymaps for running ledger reports, it will define a keymap that runs the given ledger command string.
+Techinically, anything that outputs to stdout could be used here.

+    Define your own reports by filling in the reports keymaps like this:
+    ```lua
+    keymaps = {
+      reports = {
+        { key = "<leader>bal", name = "Balance", command = "ledger --strict -f main.ledger bal" },
+        { key = "<leader>bud", name = "Budget", command = "ledger --strict -f main.ledger budget" },
+      }
+    }
+    ```
 - The `diagnostics` field lets you customize how diagnostics work in Ledger:
   - `lsp_diagnostics` sets diagnostics using vim.diagnostic.set, so it works like an LSP diagnostic, populating your workspace diagnostics.